aliefegulertekin/weather-app/README.md

 # weather-app
  Shows current temperature(fahrenheit/celcius/kelvin) of user's location with openweathermap api.

-** Users have to use their own api keys
+** Users have to use their own api key